 Lamb’s Rock is a must-see spot in Coonoor with its mesmerizing views and quaint surroundings.
 Located just 7 kilometers from Coonoor Railway Station, and en route to Dolphin’s Nose viewpoint, Lamb’s Rock is a great place for hiking and picnicking with family.

-After reaching the parking area, you have to buy tickets and once you enter, you have to take the paved way, twisting and turning through a pine forest, to reach the viewing point.
+After reaching the parking area, you have to buy tickets and once you enter, you have to take the paved way, which meanders through a pine forest, to take you to the viewing point.
+We enjoyed this short trek, listening to the birds and watching monekys playfully going about their way.
 The place is named after a certain captain Lamb who earnestly pursued paving the way to the viewpoint.

 Dolphin’s Nose View Point